EslamAhmed171/Instabug-internship-assessment/problem-solving.md

 # Instabug-internship-assessment
-This repository contains solutions to the problems of Instabug internship assessment problem-solving section
+This section contains solutions to the problems of Instabug internship assessment problem-solving section

 ## Problem 1: Easy Version